About the author

 The original radio was some small transistor radio.
 Later years, the "toys" got better and of course more, and more and more.
 It has better commented that there is a radio in every room.
 Truth is, it's more than that.
 Go for a car ride.
 Always punching the buttons a lot.
 One quote is "all you do is listen to jingles and disc jockeys."
 And the noise in between!

 This hobby has been good.
-It cannot be explained to anyone, yet it has followed me for almost 50 years.
+It cannot be explained to anyone, yet it has followed me for 50 years, plus.
 June 23rd, 1967 is when I began with AM.
 FM had the first log on August 3,1970.
 There's no end in sight.

 Began DX-midAMerica in 1981, after a car accident where a guy ran a red light.
 Was bored and doing a dx bulletin took care of that, hi.
 In 1996, DX-midAMerica went on the net, and so all these years later, that effort is still going strong.
 In fact, this effort has been going almost as long as the interest in dx'ing and many who were dx'ers years ago have left the hobby!

 Other hobbies including model railroading, backyard birds/houses/etc, taking the dog for l-o-n-g walks, travel and enjoying life.